 Reading instruction complies with Knowledge and Practice Standards for Teachers of Reading – as developed by experts at the International Dyslexia Association (2010) as well as the Common Core State Standards.
 Both sets of standards ensure that our teachers understand content and the following areas of language to maximize student progress:

-Writing instruction at Newgrange School in Hamilton, NJ, ensures that students are meeting grade and developmental expectations in writing mechanics and the conventions of writing composition and editing.
+Writing instruction at Newgrange School in Hopewell, NJ, ensures that students are meeting grade and developmental expectations in writing mechanics and the conventions of writing composition and editing.
 Each student at Newgrange receives daily instruction in written expression, which focuses on the structure of the elements of the basic sentence, paragraph, and essay writing through Framing Your Thoughts curriculum.
 All lessons in our program are taught in a direct, systematic, cumulative, and multisensory way.
 Students initially master sentence construction, so that they have a clear understanding of how various types of words function and can be used to formulate a complete thought.
 They are then taught increasingly more advanced grammar elements to build longer, more complex sentences, paragraphs, and essays of both story and informational formats.
 The writing process is infused into content area courses for additional practice and application of skills.
 It is critical that our students understand the need to write for an intended audience and purpose and to use various schemes for writing, including reports, narratives, and arguments in opinion essays.

 Finally, children learn and practice various strategies for proofreading and editing their work.
 Students also learn to use technology to process words efficiently and to plan and edit a document.
 This helps them learn to create their best writing.
 For those students with handwriting and motor difficulties, Newgrange provides an array of technology such as Chrome voice to text, which allows students access to producing written works that were once challenging, as well as Read Write and Grammarly applications.